 Personal data relating to the inherited or acquired genetic characteristics of a natural person which gives unique information on the physiology or health of that natural person and which results in particular from an analysis of a biological sample from the natural person concerned;

-Personal data resulting from a specific technical treatment relating to the physical, physiological or behavioral characteristics of a natural person enabling or confirming the unique identification of that natural person, in particular facial or dactyloscopic data;
+Personal data resulting from a specific technical treatment relating to the physical, physiological or behavioural characteristics of a natural person enabling or confirming the unique identification of that natural person, in particular, facial or dactyloscopy data;

 Personal data relating to the physical or mental health of a natural person, including the provision of health services, which disclose information about his or her health;